andrasq/qbean/Readme.md

 Beanstalk limits tube names to at most 200 bytes.

 QBean returns error objects on errors, not error strings.
-However, for compatibility, error strings are an options.
+However, for compatibility, error strings are an option.

 ### Summary